-We organise hunting trips in the vicinity of Taagepera and in Valga County.
-We organise calling hunts, hunting from hides, stalking hunts and driven hunts, depending on the hunting season.
-Our lands are home to wolves, beavers, foxes, and other small game.
-We also possess the expertise, opportunity and capability needed to organise woodcock hunts with your bird-dogs for large groups and for hunts covering large areas during the autumn period.
+We organize hunting trips in the hunting area of Taagepera in Valga County.
+We organize calling hunts, hunting from hides, stalking hunts and driven hunts, depending on the hunting season.
+Our lands are home to European moose (alces alces), red deer, roe deer, brown bears, wolves, beavers, foxes, and other small game.
+We also offer woodcock hunts with your pointing dogs for groups covering large areas during the autumn period.

-In cooperation with our good partners we organise seaside goose and duck hunts during the autumn migration period.
+In cooperation with our good partners we organize seaside goose and duck hunts during the autumn migration period.

-We organise accommodation, transportation, hunting documents and catering for you, taking into consideration your personal wishes.
+We organize accommodation, transportation, hunting documents and catering for you, taking into consideration your personal wishes.

-We offer the opportunity to practice your hand and put your skills to the test on our firing range.
-The opportunity to shoot flying targets with a shotgun, and moving and stationary small game silhouettes with bullets.
+You can also test your rifle and shooting skills prior the hunt in the shooting range.
+There is opportunity to shoot flying targets with a shotgun, and moving and stationary small game silhouettes with rifle.

-Tell us about what you would like and we will organise an adventure filled hunting expedition for you, along with many positive emotions and memories of nature.
+Tell us about what you would like and we will organize adventure filled hunting expedition for you, along with many positive emotions and memories of nature.

-The elk (Alces alces) is a mammal belonging to the family Cervidae, genus Alces.
+The elk (European moose) (Alces alces) is a mammal belonging to the family Cervidae, genus Alces.
 The elk is the biggest true deer.
 It is also the largest land mammal in Europe.
 The elk is a meek animal with long legs and a high neck.
 Adult specimens weigh approximately 500 kg.
 In terms of habitat they prefer larger, more humid forest areas.
 Their fur is generally brownish-black, with minor differences between subspecies.
 The upper parts of the body, the body lines, and the head have a dark tone, while the lower part and the feet are lighter.
 The fur covering is thick and long.
 The size of the antlers depends on where the elk lives.
 European elk antlers average 10 kg.
 Estonia has an estimated population of 12,000 elk.
-Elk are not a protected species in Estonia.
-Calling hunts, hunting from hides, and stalking hunts can be organised for elk from 15 September until 30 September; and hunting from hides, stalking hunts, driven hunts and hunts with hunting dogs – except for hound dogs – from 1 October to 15 December; with elk bulls and elk cows from 15 September to 30 November, and elk calves from 15 September to 15 December.
+Elk is not a protected species in Estonia.
+Calling hunts, hunting from hides, and stalking hunts can be organised for elk from 15.
+September until 30.
+September; and hunting from hides, stalking hunts, driven hunts and hunts with hunting dogs – except for hound dogs – from 1.
+October to 15.
+December; with elk bulls and elk cows from 15.
+September to 30.
+November, and elk calves from 15.
+September to 15.
+December.

 The roe deer (Capreolus capreolus) is a cloven hoofed animal belonging to the Cervidae family, genus Capreolus.
 Roe deer have a light body and strong, thin legs.
 The fur of roe deer is brownish-red in colour during warmer periods of the year, greyish during winter.
-The roe deer feeds primarily on grasses during summer, braches and shoots during winter.
-Calling hunts, hunting from hides, and stalking hunts can be organised for roe deer from 1 June to 30 November; for roe bucks from 1 June to 30 September, and does and calves from 1 September to 30 November.
+The roe deer feeds primarily on grasses during summer, branches and shoots during winter.
+Calling hunts, hunting from hides, and stalking hunts can be organised for roe deer from 1.
+June to 31.
+January; for roe bucks from 1.
+June to 30.
+September, and does and calves from 1.
+September to 31.
+January.

 The wolf (Canis lupus) is a canid inhabiting the northern hemisphere, a member of the order Carnivore, genus Canis.
 Natural characteristics of the wolf include mostly grey fur, pricked ears, slanted yellowish eyes and a bushy tail.
 Wolves have a sharp sense of smell and hearing.
 The wolf is primarily a nocturnal animal, with its rhythm of activity varying depending on its habitat and the time of year.
-Calling hunts, hunting from hides, stalking hunts, and hunts with bounding flag lines can be organised for wolves from 1 August to 31 March.
-Driven hunts and hunts with hunting dogs can be held for wolves from 1 October to 28 February.
+Driven hunts, stalking and hunts with hunting dogs can be held for wolves from 1.
+November to 28.
+February.

 The Eurasian beaver (Castor fiber) is the only present day member of the order Rodentia, family Castoridae.
 Beavers move on land with their paws and swim in water with their tails.
 Beavers are large rodents – up to a metre in length and weighting up to 30 kg.
 They have a bulky body.
 When they dive under water, the openings in the ears and nose of the beaver close.
 Their fur is clearly separated into two distinct layers, a rough topcoat and a thick soft undercoat.
 Fur colour varies from light brown to nearly black.
-The tail is covered in covered in horny scales.
-A horny layer runs along on the central line on the dorsal side of the tail.
-Scattered short hairs may be found growing between the horny scales Beavers may be hunted with traps, nets, leg hold traps or dachshunds or terriers from 1 August to 15 March.
+The tail is covered in horny scales.
+Beavers may be hunted with traps, nets, leg hold traps or dachshunds or terriers from 1 August to 15 March.
 Beavers may be hunted with Laikas from 1 October to 28 February.
-Beavers may be hunted from hides or stalked or driven out with a dachshund or terrier from 1 August to 15 April.
-Beaver hunting from hides, by stalking or by catching the animal using a dachshund or terrier is permitted year-round in the case of incidents of repeated damage caused by the beaver.
+Beavers may be hunted from hides or stalked or driven out with a dachshund or terrier from 1.
+August to 15.
+April.

 The fox (Vulpes vulpes) is a predator belonging to the family Carnivora, genus Canidae.
 The fox is the size of a small dog, with a long bushy tail.
 The fur on the back of the fox is orange in colour.
 In Estonia, foxes inhabit patches of forest.
 Foxes feed primarily on rodents.
 The fur on the back is usually rust-brown to reddish yellow in colour, with dark fur and sometimes an unusually dark pattern in the middle of the back.
 The fur on the abdomen is ash grey or sometimes black.
 The lower parts of the paws are typically black and the end of the tail is black or white.
 The snout is narrow and long, a natural characteristic of the red fox.
-Calling hunts, hunting from hides, stalking hunts and hunting with box traps may be held year-round for foxes; den or driven hunts with hunting dogs or bounding flag lines may be used from 1 October to 28 February.
+Calling hunts, hunting from hides, stalking hunts and hunting with box traps may be held from 1.
+August until 31.
+March; den hunt or driven hunts with hunting dogs or bounding flag lines may be held from 1.
+October to 28.
+February.